Clint Eastwood as Joe Kidd, laconic hunter and former bounty hunter

 - Suspenders with brown leather button-hooks

-- Black leather belt with large square steel single-claw buckle
+- Black leather belt with large square steel single-prong buckle

 - Black leather riding boots